kkristianr/exp-des/README.md

-# User-controllable Recommendation Against Filter Bubbles
+# Reproducing "User-controllable Recommendation Against Filter Bubbles"

-This is the pytorch implementation of our paper at SIGIR 2022:
+This is a reproducibility attempt of the following paper:

 > [User-controllable Recommendation Against Filter Bubbles](https://arxiv.org/abs/2204.13844)
 >
 > Wenjie Wang, Fuli Feng, Liqiang Nie, Tat-Seng Chua.

+The advantages of our experiment:
+- Code requires only CPU instead of GPU
+- No CUDA driver needed
+- Supported documentation for setting up the experiment
+- New requirements.txt to support installation of packages
+- Analysis of the outcomes and suggestions on improvement

 ## Environment

 - Anaconda 3
 - python 3.7.3
-- pytorch 1.4.0
-- numpy 1.16.4

 ## Usage